dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 OTrP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) must themselves run inside a TEE.
 However, the transport for OTrP, along with typical networking stacks, need not run inside a TEE.
-This split allows keeping the set of highly trusted code as small as possible, and allowing code (e.g., TCP/IP) that only sees encrypted messages to be kept out of the TEE.
+This split allows the set of highly trusted code to be kept as small as possible, including allowing code (e.g., TCP/IP) that only sees encrypted messages to be kept out of the TEE.

 The OTrP specification {{!I-D.ietf-teep-opentrustprotocol}} describes the